Communitary Micro Benefit, Social Construction of Cocoa Quality

 Results

-- Pilot solar drying systems for micro-processing cocoa were designed and built -using photovoltaic panels- with the goal of minimizing reported losses of up to 50%.
+- Pilot solar drying systems for micro-processing cocoa were designed and built using photovoltaic panels with the goal of minimizing reported losses by up to 50%.
 Dryers have the capacity to process 200 kg / week, which is sufficient for current and future productivity.

-- A state-of-the-art genomic analysis was carried out to identify microbiological variability associated with territories, transformation phases and total cocoa quality.
-It allowed to identify more efficient organisms for the production of inoculants.
+- State-of-the-art genomic analysis was carried out to identify microbiological variability associated with territories, transformation phases and total cocoa quality.
+It led to the identification of more efficient organisms for the production of inoculants.

-- Workshops were organized for the participatory analysis of physical and social risks, opportunities and weaknesses that could result in disasters in the face of an extreme natural phenomenon or changes in the regional weather.
+- Workshops were organized for the participatory analysis of physical and social risks, opportunities and weaknesses that could result in disasters in the face of extreme natural phenomena or regional weather changes.

-- The project generated tasting and good practices guides for fermentation and drying, easily interpreted and available to all concerned.
+- The project generated tasting and good practice guides for fermentation and drying, easily interpreted and available to all concerned.

 - Producers received training to recognize sensory profiles and differentiation of cocoa qualities

-- The project activated a network of professionals, with responsibility for the production, beneficiation and commercialization of cocoa in the regions of interest.
+- The project activated a network of professionals, responsible for the production, processing and commercialization of cocoa in the regions of interest.

 Beneficiaries